toantran980/Sender-Receiver/README.md

 # Project 1 - Sender & Receiver

-  *Overview*: Implementation of two programs, a `sender.cpp` and `receiver.cpp` program, which synchronously transfers files between two process using our knowledge of shared memory and message queues.
+  **Overview**: Implementation of two programs, a `sender.cpp` and `receiver.cpp` program, which synchronously transfers files between two processes using our knowledge of shared memory and message queues.

 ## Team Members: